-Thanksgiving is over and procrastinators across the country are slowly starting to try and figure out how they can find cheap Christmas flights.
-The bad news is that the airlines are expecting to have full planes over the holidays and most of the cheap fares for peak days and times are already gone.
-The good news is that I’m here to help you find the most economical way for you to see your family, for them to come see you or for you to get out of Dodge.
+Summer is over and families are now planning their next getaways.
+Most of my friends and family choose either to travel over Thanksgiving or Christmas and are always looking for cheap flights.
+The bad news is that the airlines are expecting to have full planes over the holidays.
+The good news is that there’s still time to find great fares and I’m here to help.
+Here’s my post on 10 Ways to Find Cheap Thanksgiving Flights and below are my tips for you to find the most economical way for you to see your family, for them to come see you or for you to get out of Dodge.
 Here are 10 ways to find cheap Christmas flights:

 1. Be flexible

 Without a doubt, the key to finding cheap Christmas flights is to be flexible (or any day, for that matter).
 If you can’t be flexible, then you aren’t going to get a deal so you can stop reading right now.
 It’s not that difficult to figure out that the most expensive time to fly is when everyone else is, too.
-For example, Christmas this year is on Sunday, December 25 and I bet you want to leave the Friday (December 23) or Saturday (December 24) and return on the Sunday (January 1) or early morning on the Monday (January 2) after.
+For example, Christmas this year is on Tuesday, December 25 and I bet you want to leave the Friday (December 21) or Saturday (December 22) and return midday on Monday, December 31.
 Am I right?

 Well, that’s not going to happen and if you ran an airline, you wouldn’t discount fares that day either, now would you?
-To prove my point, I just ran a flexible search on Google Flights (below) for roundtrip non-stop flights from New York’s LGA to Miami for a seven-night stay.
-You can see that leaving on Saturday and returning on Sunday are the most expensive days to fly.
-The round-trip will cost $691 and that’s for a 1pm flight returning on a 6am flight, which no one wants to take.
-To leave later in the day will cost a lot more.
+To prove my point, I just ran a flexible search on Google Flights (above) for round-trip non-stop flights from New York to Miami for the holidays.
+You can see that leaving on Friday or Saturday and returning on Monday are the most expensive days to fly.
+The roundtrip will cost $624 and that’s for a 10:50pm flight on Frontier which no one wants to take.
+To leave earlier in the day will cost a lot more.

 2. Consider the time of day